On Using Certified Training towards Empirical Robustness: Related Work

 \subsection{Empirical Robustness of Certified Training}

+\looseness=-1 Previous works have reported, explicitly or implicitly, on the empirical robustness of certified training schemes deployed to maximize certified robustness.
+Except for~\citet{DeBartolomeis2023}, whose main conclusions focus on the inferior empirical robustness of the certified training schemes they considered compared to a multi-step baseline, complying with the folklore in the area, empirical robustness was not the main focus of these works.

-\looseness=-1 While it was not their main focus, previous works have reported on the empirical robustness of certified training schemes deployed to maximize certified robustness. \citet{Gowal2018} showed that IBP can attain larger empirical robustness on relatively shallow networks for MNIST with $\epsilon \in \{0.3, 0.4\}$ and for CIFAR-10 with $\epsilon = \nicefrac{8}{255}$ when using long training schedules.
-A very recent work~\citep{Mao2024} presents similar results, showing that a series of certified training schemes tuned to maximize certified accuracy outperform multi-step PGD on MNIST with $\epsilon= 0.3$ and CIFAR-10 with $\epsilon = \nicefrac{8}{255}$.
+\looseness=-1 \citet{Gowal2018} showed that IBP can attain larger empirical robustness than adversarial training baselines on relatively shallow networks for MNIST with $\epsilon \in \{0.3, 0.4\}$ and for CIFAR-10 with $\epsilon = \nicefrac{8}{255}$ when using long training schedules.
+In contrast with their main claims, similar results, albeit using inconsistent training schedules and optimizers across methods, are presented in~\citet[appendix B]{DeBartolomeis2023}.
+A very recent work~\citep{Mao2024} reports further analogous results, showing that a series of certified training schemes tuned to maximize certified accuracy outperform multi-step PGD on MNIST with $\epsilon= 0.3$ and CIFAR-10 with $\epsilon = \nicefrac{8}{255}$.
 Nevertheless, given the gap between the best empirical and certified defenses across various setups~\citep{Croce2020,Jovanovic2022,DePalma2024}, certified training schemes are commonly understood to be at odds with empirical accuracy.
-Expanding on the above results and complementing $\S$\ref{sec-co}, section~\ref{sec-multi-step-robustness} studies whether techniques from $\S$\ref{sec-method}, \emph{when explicitly tuned for the purpose}, can improve empirical robustness compared to multi-step PGD on larger perturbation radii, harder datasets, and shorter training schedules.
-Detailed comments on the relationship between the results in $\S$\ref{sec-multi-step-robustness} and those from~\citet{Gowal2018,Mao2024} are provided in appendix~\ref{sec-previous-emp-acc}.
+Expanding on the above results and complementing $\S$\ref{sec-co}, section~\ref{sec-multi-step-robustness} studies whether techniques from $\S$\ref{sec-method}, \emph{when explicitly tuned for the purpose}, can improve empirical robustness compared to multi-step PGD on larger perturbation radii, different datasets, and shorter training schedules.
+Detailed comments on the relationship between the results in $\S$\ref{sec-multi-step-robustness} and those from~\citet{Gowal2018,DeBartolomeis2023,Mao2024} are provided in appendix~\ref{sec-previous-emp-acc}.